tweedegolf/pinterest-slider/react-state.md

 The code of the Flux and the Redux versions look very much the same.
 In the Flux version the App container is wrapped in a flux Container and as a result it gets automatically notified of state changes.
 In the Redux version we need to add that functionality by using a decorator pattern.

 Both the Flux and the Redux version dispatch actions to alter the state in a store.
 If you compare the `actions.js` and the `store.js` files of both versions you see that they are identical apart from the boilerplate code.

 Note that I choose not to use an action creator as described in the Redux documentation; in `actions.js` the actions are both created and dispatched.
 This has 2 benefits: the code looks more similar to the Flux version and we don't need Thunk middleware for asynchronous actions.
 Asynchronous actions occur when data needs to be fetched from Pinterest.

 In the file `actions2.js` you see a regular Redux action creator.
 If you want to use this version you need to change the App container and the store as well, as you see in respectively `app2.js` and `store2.js`.
 Differences are that in `app2.js` the App container is also decorated with a `mapDispatchToProps` function and in `store2.js` the Thunk middleware is added.

 The Relay/GraphQL version is the odd one out here.
 Because the application state is maintained in the App container itself, this version doesn't need actions and a dispatcher, nor a separate store file.
-By wrapping the App container in a Relay container the server data gets automatically fetched and added to the props of the App container.
+By wrapping the App container in a Relay container the server data gets automatically fetched and added to the props of the App container, which passes them on to the components.

-One important thing to notice is that all components are exactly the same in the 3 versions; because the components are completely decoupled they can be used in applications using very different state management technologies.
+One important thing to notice is that all components are exactly the same in the 3 versions; because the components are completely decoupled they can be used in applications that use very different state management technologies.

 ###Conclusion

-During coding and refactoring of the 3 versions the leading idea was to make them as much similar to each other as possible.
+During coding and refactoring the leading idea was to make the 3 versions as much similar to each other as possible.
 For the Flux and Redux versions I succeeded fairly well but the Relay/GraphQL version is clearly something different.

-And I have even cheated a bit as well; as you might have noticed the Relay/GraphQL version skips the Authorize component and the progress messages.
+And I have even cheated a bit as well; as you might have noticed that the Relay/GraphQL version skips the Authorize component and the progress messages.
 This is done because I didn't want to alter the components Configure and ImageSlider; to use Relay/GraphQL properly I should have wrapped them in their own Relay containers so they fetch their own data as soon as the display state commands them to render. (@Erik: ik wil dit voorbeeldje eigenlijk ook nog even toevoegen)

 For this simple Pinterest application we didn't need Relay/GraphQL.
-I wrote a wrapper around the Pinterest REST API and another small API around that wrapper which makes it very easy to use with Flux and Redux.
+I wrote a wrapper around the Pinterest REST API and a small API around that wrapper which makes it very easy to use with Flux and Redux.

 But in applications that require a lot of data fetching it is not a question of using Redux/Flux *or* Relay/GraphQL; application state management is best done with Redux, Flux or similar, whereas Relay/GraphQL shines in data state management.